 The rationale for section 2.5 is that circumstances can arise at Issuers that make it necessary to issue a different class of Shares from that which is admitted to trading on Oslo Børs or Euronext Expand.
-This canbe the case for example in connection with restructurings or the conversion of bonds, with both the Issuer and shareholders wanting the newly issued Shares to be tradable.
-The admission to trading of a new classof Shares is intended to be a relatively quick process, and is based on a case by case evaluation, without any extensive documentation requirements or a Euronext Growth Advisor being appointed.
+This can be the case for example in connection with restructurings or the conversion of bonds, with both the Issuer and shareholders wanting the newly issued Shares to be tradable.
+The admission to trading of a new class of Shares is intended to be a relatively quick process, and is based on a case-by-case evaluation, without any extensive documentation requirements or a Euronext Growth Advisor being appointed.

-- (2) Following receipt of an application from the Issuer, Shares as mentioned in the first paragraph may be admitted to trading if the Shares are deemed to be of public interest and are likely to be subject to regular trading. - (3) The admission to trading rules for Euronext Growth Oslo apply similarly to the extent appropriate.
+Following receipt of an application from the Issuer, Shares as mentioned in the first paragraph maybe admitted to trading if the Shares are deemed to be of public interest and are likely to be subject to regular trading.

+(2) The admission to trading rules for Euronext Growth Oslo apply similarly to the extent appropriate.

 Oslo Børs will determine more detailed requirements for the content of the application mentioned in the second paragraph and the procedure for admission to trading.
-In evaluating the application, Oslo Børs will attach importance to whether the Shares are suitable for admission to trading. - (4) The application mentioned in the second paragraph must be sent to Oslo Børs (listing@oslobors.no) at the latest six Trading Days before the Shares are to be admitted to trading.
-If the circumstance givesrise to a documentation requirement in the form of a prospectus or equivalent document, Oslo Børs-
+In evaluating the application, Oslo Børs will attach importance to whether the Shares are suitable for admission to trading.

+(3) The application mentioned in the second paragraph must be sent to Oslo Børs (listing@oslobors.no) at the latest six Trading Days before the Shares are to be admitted to trading.
+If the circumstance givesrise to a documentation requirement in the form of a prospectus or equivalent document, Oslo Børsmust receive this at the latest at the time the application is submitted.